glitcher255/stuff/test.md

-"This file should be ignored by git"
+"This file hello ! should be ignored by git"